vinitrathi98/weather/README.md

 	Then go to the folder /target/site/apidocs

 ## Things to be included in future version :
-1. Enabling Nexus for this api to code coverage, vulnerability and code smells.
+1. Enabling Sonarqube for this api to code coverage, vulnerability and code smells.
 2. If we want to move to microservioces architecture then probably we can look for Netflix OSS (apigateway , service descovery , cloud config etc.)
 3. Current version doen't support maven/spring profiles , which needs to be implemented.